jirilebl/ra/README.md

 * realanal2.tex is Volume II
 * The files above are just the "driver files", the actual contents are in the files ch-???.tex
 * realanal.tex must be complied first as realanal2.tex uses the realanal.aux file
+* The file realanal12.tex does both volumes together, currently that is only used for the HTML conversion

 Notes on figures: